mecid/mecid.github.io/_posts/2020-03-18-anchor-preferences-in-swiftui.md

 }
 ```

 As you can see in the example above, we still use the *PreferenceKey* protocol to create an anchor preference key.
 It has two requirements: default value and reduce function.
 Reduce function allows us to merge multiple values that appear from different views.
 We can replace the current value with the new one for now.
-We will see more advanced usage of reduces function later in the post.
+We will see more advanced usage of reduce function later in the post.

 Anchor preferences use opaque *Anchor* type.
 You can't merely use Anchor type anywhere in the app.
 You have to use it in pair with *GeometryProxy* provided by *GeometryReader*.
 You can use the subscript of *GeometryProxy* to resolve anchor and access wrapped *CGRect* value.
 As a bonus, *SwiftUI* will convert a coordinate space between views while solving anchor, and you don't need to do it manually.

 We use the *anchorPreference* modifier to define the type of *PreferenceKey* and the value we want to gather.
 It can be bounds, center, leading, trailing, top, bottom.
 We also pass a closure that transforms provided anchor value.
-In this case, we don't need any change and return the *CGRect* value as is.
+In this case, we don't need any transformation and return the *CGRect* value as is.

 In the end, we use *overlayPreferenceValue* on ancestor view to access gathered preference values and return overlay view.
 As I mentioned before, we need a *GeometryProxy* to resolve an anchor.
 That's why we use here *GeometryReader*.

-We can easily use border modifier on the text component to achieve the same result, but I've done it to realize how to use anchor preferences.
+We can easily use border modifier on the text view to achieve the same result, but I've done it to show you the basics of anchor preferences.

 #### Advanced usage
 Now we can move to more advanced usage of anchor preferences.
 As an example, we will build a grid view.
 We will need to gather the size of every view inside the grid to calculate its positions.
 Let's start by defining the *PreferenceKey* for our grid view.